Jommmmmmm/jo/README.md

    ![Screenshot 2023-12-07 140959](https://github.com/kentzyyo/INFO-ASSURANCE/assets/61936205/b1f04a91-fa82-44d9-ae70-e237221f1837)

  > [!WARNING]
- - A warning message will appear that all existing data on our SD card will be erased if we continue on our installation.
+ - A warning message will appear that all existing data on our SD card will be erased.
 Click **Yes** to continue
   ![Screenshot 2023-12-07 135833](https://github.com/kentzyyo/INFO-ASSURANCE/assets/61936205/5378f87f-03f9-45ab-a6c3-e25cba283b61)

  - OS writing on our SD card will then start